Wyldhan/Zazaki_Corpus/README.md

-#Vate Corpus Metadata: A Diachronic Dataset of the Kirmanckî (Zazakî) Dialect##📄 Dataset OverviewThis repository contains the structured metadata for the **Vate Corpus**, a comprehensive collection of texts from *Vate Magazine*.
+#Vate Corpus Metadata: A Diachronic Dataset of the Kirmanckî (Zazakî) Kurdish Dialect##📄 Dataset OverviewThis repository contains the structured metadata for the **Vate Corpus**, a comprehensive collection of texts from *Vate Magazine*.
 Spanning 75 issues, this dataset offers a granular view of literary and non-literary production in **Kirmanckî (Zazakî)**, a dialect of the Kurdish language (Indo-Iranian language family).

 This dataset serves as a crucial resource for **Low-Resource Language (LRL)** processing, enabling researchers to perform quantitative analysis, genre classification, and sociolinguistic profiling on an under-represented linguistic variety.